Skip to content

 To conduct a proper crane inspection, the following steps should be followed:

-- Document the findings: Any issues or irregularities should be recorded and addressed immediately.
+• Document the findings: Any issues or irregularities should be recorded and addressed immediately if they pose a safety risk.
 Keeping regular documentation and following pre-shift forms can help ensure that nothing is being skipped and ongoing issues are being properly monitored.

 Crane Inspection Certification